-All children must have a health assessment completed by parents and medical staff dated within the last year and must be given to CYS within 30 days of enrollment.
+All children must have a health assessment completed by parents and medical staff dated within the last year and must be given to CYS within 30 days of registration.
 The physical examination will be completed by a physician once upon admission and every third year after that.
 The form will then be updated annually by parents at re-registration.
-Health Assessments are valid for 3 years, from date of Dr's signature, (initial year, and updated by parents for 2 years).
+Health Assessments are valid for 3 years, from date of Dr.'s signature, (initial year, and updated by parents for 2 years).
 If a parent indicates a significant change in their child's health status a current medical examination will be required by a physician.
 Well baby exams or school athletic physicals can be used in the place of the health assessment if dated, signed and stamped by the health care provider and parent within 1 year.
 All Medical Actions Plans must be updated once every 12 months by a health care provider.
 Failure to return completed Medical Action Plan form on or before the due date will result in suspension of child's pass and denial of child care services.

-Exception: Youth ages 14-18 years of age are not required to provide a health assessment or physical unless a "special need" has been annotated on the Health Screening Tool (DA Form 7625-1).
-Youth ages 14-18 years are also not required to provide an immunization record.
+Exception: Youth sixth grade and older are not required to provide a health assessment or physical unless a "special need" has been annotated on the Health Screening Tool (DA Form 7625-1).
+Youth Kindergarten and older, who attend public schools are also not required to provide an immunization record.